After months of quarantine, businesses are starting to reopen in Palawan

 were also opened to locals in order to reboot the local economy.

-Last June 6, several tourism activities such as scuba diving, island hopping, and land-based tours have been reopened only to residents of the Calamian group of islands, which includes Busuanga, Calauit, Coron, and Culion.
+In June 2020, several tourism activities such as scuba diving, island hopping, and land-based tours were reopened, but only to residents of the Calamian group of islands, which includes Busuanga, Calauit, Coron, and Culion.
 In addition, popular tourist attractions

-like the Kayangan Lake, Twin Lagoon, and Barracuda Lake were reopened to tourists last June 12.
+like the Kayangan Lake, Twin Lagoon, and Barracuda Lake were reopened to tourists as well.
+Then in late November 2020, the reopening was expanded to local domestic tourists nationwide.

-The DOT also announced in a virtual conference last June 6 that several of the country’s travel hotspots made plans to reopen this midyear, but the number of visitors will be limited to lessen the spread of COVID-19.
-The department also plans to implement a ‘travel bubble’ that has been practiced by nearby ASEAN countries.
+In the middle of 2020, the DOT stated that they also plan to implement a ‘travel bubble’ that has been practiced by nearby ASEAN countries.
 The travel bubble will prioritize tourist destinations in areas that are COVID-free or have a low number of cases.